suryabulusu/ensime.github.io/getting_started.md

 1. a `.ensime` file describing your project layout.
 To generate this file, see [our list of build tool plugins](/build_tools/).
 1. a text editor.
 See [our list of editor plugins](/editors/).

 The build tool plugin downloads the `ensime-server` and your text editor launches it.
+There's no separate "Download" page.
 Read the [server documentation](/server) to further customise your experience.

 ## Getting Help